James Paxton dominant as Mariners blank Astros in home opener

 - Cornerback or offensive lineman?
 Here's who the mock drafts have the Seahawks taking

+The only real trouble Paxton encountered came in his last inning.
+With his pitch count in the 90s, he gave up back-to-back singles to Carlos Correa and Carlos Beltran to start the inning.

+“I threw some good pitches, and they hit some good pitches,” he said.
+“They didn’t crush the ball or anything.
+I just had to bear down and make pitches.”

-The only real trouble Paxton encountered came in his last inning, with his pitch count in the 90s.
-He gave up back-to-back singles to Correa and Carlos Beltran to start the inning.
-With relievers hurrying to get warm in the bullpen, Paxton cleaned up his own mess, coaxing a pop-up to first from Evan Gattis, striking out Marwin Gonzalez and getting help from Leonys Martin on a nice running catch in left-center field to close out his start.
+With relievers hurrying to get warm in the bullpen, Paxton cleaned up his own mess.
+He coaxed a pop-up to first from Evan Gattis, striking out Marwin Gonzalez and getting help from Leonys Martin on a nice running catch in left-center field to close out his start.

+“I wanted that inning,” Paxton said.
+“I felt strong still, and I knew that I could still bring it.”

+“Starting pitching is huge for us, and getting those guys deep in games, especially for a guy like Pax … ” Servais said, “you’ve got to be out there and experience that.
+When you are getting close to 100 pitches and there’s a couple of guys on, how are you going to get through it?
+He’s done it now.
+And that will help us later in the year.”

-Paxton has yet to allow a run this season, having thrown 13 scoreless innings in his two starts with six hits allowed and 13 strikeouts.
+Paxton has yet to allow a run this season, having thrown 13 scoreless innings in his two starts with six hits allowed and 13 strikeouts — all against the Astros.

+“My plan going in was pretty much exactly the same,” he said.
+“I was going to make them prove that they could hit me before I was going to change my approach to them.”

+Paxton did make a minor adjustment after pitching coach Mel Stottlemyre noticed a trend in the first few innings.

 The Mariners (2-6) appeared to be trending toward another feckless, runner-stranded offensive showing for the first four innings against Astros starter Charlie Morton.
 Not only had they failed to score, but they had also blown a bases-loaded, no-out opportunity in the fourth inning.